openstack/openstack-manuals/doc/config-reference/source/tables/nova-DEFAULT.rst

        * ``use_neutron``: This must be set to ``False`` to enable ``nova-network`` networking

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``ldap_dns_user`` = ``uid=admin,ou=people,dc=example,dc=org``

      - (String) Bind user for LDAP server

+       - **Deprecated**

+         nova-network is deprecated, as are any related configuration options.

    * - ``config_drive_format`` = ``iso9660``